 In addition, a study by the University of Washington indicated that using a dummy for too long can increase the chances of children developing speech disorders.
 A key finding was children who used dummies or sucked their fingers after age three were three times more likely to have a speech disorder.
 It is very important if using a dummy, to strictly limit its use and it should never be used as a means of stopping your child from talking.

 Long term dummy use can also affect the muscles of the mouth.
 This may cause the tongue to sit forward between the teeth and affect their position.
 This can potentially cause speech problems for your child.
+Pediatric dentists recommend limiting pacifier time once a child is 2 and eliminating it by age 4 to avoid dental problems.

 When you make the decision to get rid of the dummy you need to set some guidelines about it.